-Applications are first reviewed by Community and Economic Development Department staff for eligibility and completeness.
+Applications are first reviewed by the Office of Innovation & Economic Development staff for eligibility and completeness.
 Eligible applications are then provided to the Mini Grant Subcommittee.
 Relying on the information provided in each application and its attachments, the Subcommittee will measure the strengths of the applications and work with program staff to develop proposed grant awards.
 This process may include an interview at the discretion of the Mini Grant Subcommittee.
 All applications will be evaluated using the Evaluation Form.
 Funding proposals are submitted with recommendations to the full Commission for the Arts.
 The Commission for the Arts reviews and makes final approval on mini grants in March, June, September, and December.

 If your application is approved you will receive a letter and a contract for the Mini Grant funds.
 Return the signed contracts to the City as soon as possible to confirm your intent to receive funding.
 You will need to have a current City of Livermore Business License.
 The fee is waived for organizations with 501(c)(3) status; simply write 'fee waived' on page 2 of the Business License Tax Application Form.
 Return the signed contract and signed Business License Tax Application Form to the City as soon as possible.

 Mini Grants are funded with public funds.
-If your application is approved you will be required to submit a Mini Grant Final Report to firstname.lastname@example.org or to City of Livermore, 1052 S Livermore Avenue, Livermore, CA 94550, Attn: Community and Economic Development Department, Mini Grant Application.
+If your application is approved you will be required to submit a Mini Grant Final Report to email@example.com or to City of Livermore, 1052 S Livermore Avenue, Livermore, CA 94550, Attn: Office of Innovation & Economic Development, Mini Grant Application.
 The Grantee Final Report is due no later than 30 days after project completion.
 Mini Grant funds will be distributed after receipt of the report.

 Note: If you are supported with City Public Art funds, the City must be acknowledged in any promotional materials related to the program, such as in publicity, advertising of the event or project, or in program-related materials.
 The acknowledgement should read: “Supported in part by a grant from the City of Livermore Commission for the Arts”.